Building Your Team

 - Provide references for volunteers regarding work experience.

-The Safety & Security Manager coordinates efforts to ensure a safe and secure event environment, in collaboration with security staff, first aid personnel and emergency services.
+The safety and security manager coordinates efforts to ensure a safe and secure event environment, in collaboration with security staff, first aid personnel and emergency services.
 This role may be split into safety and security, depending on the scale and type of event.

 - Develop a safety and security plan for the event.